Do you want to send a series of automated drip notifications to your subscribers?

 Another way you can create automated drip notifications in WordPress is by using an email marketing tool.

-However the drip email notification functionality exists in all major email marketing platforms including Sendinblue, HubSpot, and others.
+However, the drip email notification functionality exists in all major email marketing platforms, including Brevo (formerly Sendinblue), HubSpot, and others.

 If you use our Constant Contact coupon code, then you can also get 20% off by purchasing upfront.